Strange Darling (2023)

 Analysis:

 There is clear message with this film, similar to Gone Girl, the film illustrates society’s bias in favor of a woman’s innocence and natural accusation on man.
 Women are innocent until proven guilty and men are guilty until proven innocent.
 I suppose it will be of note to critics that the writer/director of the film is a man.
 The message is that women can take advantage of societal perceptions that woman are victims and can abuse it for their own gains.
 A resistance against feminism and the MeToo movement - some on the left will likely even argue the ideas are dangerous.
 I disagree, from other films like Anatomy of a Fall have demonstrated, female empowerment can be bolstered by illustrating their capacity regardless of malice.
 The only problem I have is the writing.
 For the majority of the film, the dialogue is crude with the conversation between the male and female police officers unbearable.
-Their explicit dialogue alone is a complete Sparknotes synopsis of this film, which for some will immediately take you out of the experience and feel lecturing, which I don’t think is egregious considering how many films on Netflix have a left leaning message.
-I maintain that the message is still fresh, as even if you disagree with the premise it still present interesting new ideas.
+Their explicit dialogue alone encapsulates a comolete Sparknotes synopsis of this film, which for some will immediately take you out of the experience.
+It could feel lecturing, but I don’t think it's that egregious considering how many films on Netflix have a left leaning message.
+I maintain that the message is still fresh, as even if you disagree with the premise it still presents interesting new ideas.
 I think male and female audiences alike will enjoy the film, it is certainly adjacent to Gone Girl, but I don’t think it is better (Chili disagrees).
-The problem is that film’s script is flimsy and plot armor too strong to cause frustration in the wrong ways.
+The problem is that the film’s script is flimsy and the plot armor too strong causing frustration in the wrong ways.
 Events like this could never happen to such an extent in the modern age, which is probably why the film felt the need to mislead the audience of its fake authenticity based on no true story at all.
 By betraying the audience with a false pretense, it severely undermines the credibility of its message of a collective bias.
 Perhaps the only reason we assumed the man was the killer is because the director explicitly credited him as the demon from the beginning and presented him as such?
-Though I think it was unnecessary and would have been just as good without the smoke and mirrors.
+I think it was unnecessary and would have been just as good without the smoke and mirrors.

 Conclusion: